segarciat/python-tutorial/01-Expressions/Expressions.md

 Python interprets each line and evaluates it.
 The REPL displays each value onto the screen.
-In computer programming, another word for *displaying* content out to the screen (also  known as displaying output) is called *printing*.
+In computer programming, another word for *displaying* content as *output* on the screen, also known as *printing*.

-Outside the REPL, Python will still evaluate each line, but it will not display the value unless it is explicitly told to.
+If we include the same code in a Python script (a text file with Python code), and use the `python` command to evaluate the file, Python will still evaluate each line.
+However, unlike the REPL, Python will not display the value unless it is explicitly told to.

 To see this, let's create a Python script by using the `code` command in `bash`, which should be available now that we have installed Visual Studio Code:

 ```bash
 code expressions.py